During the busy season, it can seem impossible to get everything done, let alone set aside the time to practice self-care.

 But this will not only leave you drained, lead to burnout, and take the joy out of your job, it also encourages less productive work.

-Here are five counterintuitive self-care habits artists should commit to during the busy season.
+Here are seven counterintuitive self-care habits artists should commit to during the busy season.

 When you think you are too busy to take a break, that's when to take a break